moontography/fndr-web/README.md

 $ # run tests
 $ npm test
 $
-$ # build app (also run this after making changes to source code)
+$ # build app (also runs after making changes to source code)
 $ npm run build
 $
 $ # run containers with mapped volumes to your local machine so you can
-$ # see changes to your app without rebuilding the container
+$ # see changes to your app without rebuilding the container each change.
-$ # each change.
 $ docker-compose -f docker-compose.dev.yml up
 ```

 ## Development

 I'd love for you to contribute to the project!
-Use the steps below to pull down the source code and build, and feel free to create PRs as you'd like.
+Use the steps above to pull down the source code, build, and run, and feel free to create PRs as you'd like.

-All PRs need to passing tests that test any additions or changes to existing code.
+All PRs need to passing tests for additions to and changes to existing code.

 # Tips w/ cryptocurrency